MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

 **Congratulations!** You’ve just written a set of remote commands for Misty.
-Save your HTML document and open it in a web browser to watch Misty go.
+Save your .html document and open it in a web browser to watch Misty go.
 When the document loads, the program will:
 * Connect with Misty.
 * Send a `DriveTime` command for Misty to drive forward for 5 seconds.
 * Subscribe to `TimeOfFlight` events to detect if an object is in Misty’s path and send a `Stop` command if so.
 * Subscribe to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribe from the WebSockets.

-**See the full HTML document for reference.**
+**See the full .html document for reference.**
 ```html
 <!DOCTYPE html>
 <html>